 Developing a Great Product Name or Service Name

 In product and service naming, consideration must be given to congruity with the brand line, product line, and the organization as a whole.
-The product name should support the overall strategic planning decisions of your firm.
+And the product name should support the overall strategic planning decisions of your firm.

 Check out some of the recent product names developed by the Brandings™ naming team:

-In the case of product naming, it is not necessary that the product name be the same as the company name – unless your firm only offers the one product and you don’t ever plan on expanding.
-In the case of a single product company, we recommend that the product name, company name and the domain name all be identical, in a way of streamlining your operation.
+Especially relevant for product naming, it is not necessary that the product name be the same as the company name.
+Of course, the exception is if your firm only offers the one product and you don’t ever plan on expanding.
+And for a single product company, we recommend that the product name, company name and the domain name all be identical, in a way of streamlining your operation.

 7 Characteristics of a Great Product Name

 - Product Name Availability One of the biggest challenges facing product naming professionals is the issue of availability.
 Over the years at Brandings™, we have created tens of thousands of great names for products — only to find that the name can’t be used.
 With billions of products on the market, and more launched each year, there is a very high likelihood that a product name choice is in use somewhere around the world.With that said, just because someone is using your product name idea, DOES NOT mean that you can’t.
 Get familiar with how the United States Patent and Trademark Office (USPTO) works and how they divide products in different “Classifications of Goods and Services.”
 As long as your product is not “Confusingly Similar” to another with the same industry, you may be able to use the same name.Learn more about how the USPTO works here.